 10.7.
-Doctor Who - The Pyramid At The End Of The World
+The Pyramid At The End Of The World

 Bill is on a date with Penny (the previous date in Extremis was a simulation).
 The Doctor has told Bill about the simulation, and her previous date.
 Bill tells Penny about this, and she doesn't really believe it.
 Until troops from the UN appear storm the flat.
 A few moments later the Secretary-General of the UN appears.
 He wants to speak to the President - of Earth.
 As Penny leaves Bill goes with the Secretary-General.
 He tells her of an area in Turmezistan that borders three of the World's important factions: The Chinese, the Russians and the United States.
 In the centre is a 5,000 year old pyramid - that wasn't there yesterday.

 Inside the TARDIS the Doctor is 'meditating.'
 Bill, from outside, tells him the UN wants him in Turmezistan.
 He says no, but when he exits the TARDIS he finds himself on board an aeroplane with Bill and Nardole, the Secretary-General, and UN troops.

 In a laboratory an experiment is moving to stage 2.
 Erica asks Douglas to do the mixing; she can't as she has broken her reading glasses.
 Douglas is still hung over from a big night, but agrees.
 Erica enters a sealed laboratory with plants and starts up the fans.